The storm had passed

 This drawing isn’t in Miss Missy’s School.
 I think it’s wonderful, but Caroline decided she wanted to do watercolor paintings for the illustrations instead.
 This one just didn’t fit in.

 Have you ever thought about being a writer or an artist?
 I don’t know very much about art but I imagine it’s a fascinating subject.
-There must be a lot of similarity between how artists and writers get people to feel a particular emotion, or imagine a scene.
+There must be a lot of similarity between how artists and writers think and work to get people to feel a particular emotion, or imagine a scene.

 Look closely at the drawing on the left, especially the wall which is made of rough cypress panels.
 Though Caroline changed the color for artistic effect, this is what they really look like.
 Notice how every plank of wood is unique.
 You can see the grain of the wood, and even a couple of knotholes.